mmertsa/mmertsa/README.md

 </div>

 I am a beginner programmer currently studying ICT Engineering. <br>
-My strong enthusiasm for acquiring new skills motivated me to leave my joc as a nurse <br>
+My strong enthusiasm for acquiring new skills motivated me to leave my job as a nurse <br>
-and pursue programming.
+and pursue programming instead.
 In my free time, I enjoy documenting my learning process through coding examples <br> and notes, which I hope will be helpful to others as well.